 Liability

 This is the word that causes most misunderstanding and gives rise to many queries from pilots and club treasurers.
-The purpose of liability insurance is to cover loss or damage to a third party or third party bodily injury for which you are deemed liable.
+Liability insurance is to cover loss or damage to a third party or third party bodily injury for which you are deemed liable.
 It is the damages to a third party, for which you are held responsible.
 You cannot sue yourself for injuries you cause yourself.

 How much liability insurance do we need?
-You probably won’t find anyone prepared to give you a definitive answer to this question, and I certainly can’t.
+You probably won’t find anyone prepared to give you a definitive answer to this question (and I certainly can’t).
 The answer all depends on your assessment of the risk.
-Local Government councils who own airports are particularly risk averse and, in most instances, insist that clubs are insured for not less than $10m and often $20m.
-If you were responsible for the permanent incapacity of a highly qualified professional person, it’s not hard to imagine a damages award in the millions.
-At the other extreme, if you only ever fly at remote locations over uninhabited country, the risk would be much less.
+Local Government councils, who own airports are particularly risk averse and in most instances are insisting on clubs insuring for not less than $10mill and often $20mill.
+If you were responsible for the permanent incapacity of a highly qualified professional person, it’s not hard to imagine a damages award in the $millions.
+At the other extreme, if you only ever fly at remote locations over uninhabited country the risk would be much less.

-Most insurance policies are written as two distinct sections.
-One is a Policy, which normally includes
+Most insurance policies are written as two distinct sections –

-- Exclusions – those risks specifically excluded.
-These might be general exclusions like nuclear war, asbestos injury, terrorism etc – but some are specific to certain operations.
+• Exclusions – those risks specifically excluded, (General exclusions like Nuclear war, asbestos injury, terrorism, etc – but some are specific to certain operations).

-- Scope of cover – details of coverage such as geographical limits, policy options included.
+• Scope of cover, Details of coverage - geographical limits, policy options included

-- Limit of Indemnity, Extent of Cover – the value of insured cover.
+• Limit of Indemnity, Extent of Cover – value of insured cover

 Policy documents also include a lot of other general blurb – protection of privacy, guidelines for making claims, claims notifications, duty of disclosure notices, complaints and dispute resolution, and references to insurance codes of practice.
-Important, but not critical info for understanding the guts, is understanding who is covered, and for what.
+Important, but not critical info for understanding the guts, which is who is covered, and for what?

 When reading a policy you need to concentrate on –

-The GFA carries insurance to protect the officers and employees of the GFA organisation.
-Insurance cover for individual members and clubs is the responsibility of each member/organisation.
-However, as a service to the membership, the GFA purchases some insurance which extends coverage to the State Regional Associations and the general membership of GFA and these policies provide a very real saving to individual members, clubs and glider owners.
+GAus carries insurance to protect the officers and employees of the GAus organisation.
+Insurance cover for individual members and clubs is the individual responsibility of each member/organisation.
+However, as a service to the membership, GAus purchases some insurance which extends coverage to the State Regional Associations and the general membership of GAus, and these policies provide a very real saving to individual members, clubs and glider owners.

-Copies of the GFA policies are available for all members to peruse on the GFA website.
-See Docs and Forms/Administration/GFA Insurance.
+Copies of the GAus policies are available for all members to peruse on the GAus website.
+See Docs and Forms/Administration/GAus Insurance.
 For some of the policies the Schedule and Policy are separate documents, and both need to be consulted.

-Note – as with many bureaucratic organisations, insurance companies are normally slow to release updated documents.
-If the current year’s folder on the GFA website doesn’t include the policy you’re looking for, the terms and conditions normally don’t change from year to year.
-Check the prior year’s folder.
+Note: As with many bureaucratic organisations, insurance companies are normally slow releasing updated documents.
+If the current year’s folder on the GAus website doesn’t include the policy you’re looking for, the terms and conditions normally don’t change from year to year.
+Check the prior year folder.

-This policy provides liability cover for up to $1m.
+This policy provides liability cover for up to $1mill.
 The Schedule states:

 “Insured